 Stability of Institutions

-The existing democratic institutions are directly subordinated to the ruling regime; Kazakhstan has a façade democracy, which has grown more apparent in recent years with the intensification of crackdowns on “non-systemic” opposition.
-Parliament and local legislative assemblies are dominated by the presidential party, Amanat (ex-Nur Otan), while other political formations that are allowed to compete in local and national elections profess open allegiance to the ruling regime.
+The existing democratic institutions are directly subordinated to the ruling regime.
+Kazakhstan has a facade democracy manifesting partially in relentless crackdowns on “non-systemic” opposition, a consistent feature of regime preservation since the early 1990s.
+The parliament and local legislative assemblies are dominated by the presidential party, Amanat (ex-Nur Otan), while other political formations allowed to compete in local and national elections profess open allegiance to the ruling regime.

-The 2017 and 2022 constitutional reforms have de jure laid the groundwork for a democratic transformation by endowing parliament with more extensive powers, the right of censure vis-à-vis the government and greater independence from the presidency, as well as fortifying the judiciary.
+De jure, the 2017 and 2022 constitutional reforms laid the groundwork for democratic transformation by endowing parliament with more extensive powers, the right of censure vis-à-vis the government and greater independence from the presidency, while also fortifying the judiciary.
 However, as long as the authoritarian regime remains in place, little practical change is to be expected.
-President Tokayev has focused on consolidating power in his own hands since the January 2022 civil unrest, which allowed him to break free from the grip of his predecessor, Nazarbayev, unceremoniously shunted aside and relieved in stages from the various privileges he had previously accumulated.
+President Tokayev has focused on consolidating power in his own hands since the January 2022 civil unrest.
+These events allowed him to break free from the grip of his predecessor, Nursultan Nazarbayev, who was unceremoniously shunted aside and relieved in stages of the various privileges he had previously accumulated.

 Performance of democratic institutions

-Democratic institutions enjoy limited legitimacy amid the passivity of the majority of the population, as far as participation in politics is concerned, and the lack of pre-independence democratic experience.
-According to a 2012 survey sponsored by the U.S. National Science Foundation and analyzed in a 2018 article by two U.S. scholars, including a Kazakh-born professor, the Nazarbayev generation is more ambivalent about democracy, the fight against corruption and political liberalism than the older generation.
-It is more concerned with economic wealth than democratization, they conclude.
-No further social research has been conducted to date to analyze a possible change in attitudes.
+Democratic institutions have limited legitimacy due to the passivity of most of the population regarding political participation and the absence of pre-independence democratic experience.
+A 2012 survey sponsored by the U.S. National Science Foundation and analyzed in a 2018 article by two U.S. scholars, including a Kazakh-born professor, found that the Nazarbayev-era generation is more ambivalent about democracy, the fight against corruption and political liberalism than the older generation.
+This current generation is more concerned with economic wealth than democratization, the scholars concluded.

-Forces that are viewed as a threat to the regime have been traditionally excluded from the political arena via administrative and judicial means, for example, registration denied to the Alga!
-Party by the Ministry of Justice or a court ban on Mukhtar Ablyazov’s Democratic Choice of Kazakhstan, which is on Kazakhstan’s official list of extremist organizations.
-No domestic force, whether a party, an association, a business lobby or the military, could challenge the Nazarbayev clan’s hold on power.
-Following Nazarbayev’s definitive departure from politics in early 2022, his anointed successor Kassym-Jomart Tokayev – who successfully won re-election in November 2022 – has been actively seeking to assert himself in the same authoritarian way as the former president.
+Forces considered a threat to the regime have traditionally been excluded from the political arena by administrative and judicial means.
+For example, the Ministry of Justice denied registration to the Alga!
+Party, and a court banned Mukhtar Ablyazov’s Democratic Choice of Kazakhstan, which appears on Kazakhstan’s official list of extremist organizations.
+No domestic force, whether a party, association, business lobby or the military, was ever able to challenge the Nazarbayev clan’s hold on power.
+Following Nazarbayev’s definitive departure from politics in early 2022, his anointed successor Kassym-Jomart Tokayev – who secured re-election in November 2022 – has asserted himself in much the same authoritarian manner as the former president.

 Commitment to democratic institutions